 Timing is vital when it comes to broaching the subject of salary.
-“Make sure you call a timely meeting,” advises Matt.
+“Make sure you call a timely meeting,” advises Ricky.
 “If the annual pay review is in January, and you call the meeting for February, you’re likely to have missed the boat.
 In such a case November would be better.”

 Keep it focused

 Similarly, don’t try to combine your pay issue with another discussion.
-“Call a specific meeting about your pay – don’t tack it on to a meeting about anything else,” says Matt.
+“Call a specific meeting about your pay – don’t tack it on to a meeting about anything else,” says Ricky.
 “It’s very important that things keep to the point and don’t digress.”

 Learn the dance of negotiation

 You don’t have to be a master negotiator to close the deal, but knowing the basics can help you a great deal:

 - Listen hard: Active listening shows respect and builds trust.
 Repeat back key points your manager makes: mirroring shows that you appreciate their perspective and take them seriously.

 - Acknowledge objections: An objection such as “we just don’t have the budget” is often used as a way to try and bring the negotiation to an end.
 But you can keep the conversation going by acknowledging the objection, repeating it back to your manager, and asking additional questions until a compromise or an alternative solution might emerge.
 These additional questions might include: “Do you know when budget might be made available for this?” or “What are your plans for growing and developing the team?”

 - Pace yourself: Don’t feel pressured to jump at the first figure that’s put in front of you.
 Your manager probably has a final figure in mind, and – like yours – it’s unlikely to be the first thing that’s offered.